Mojolation CD Cover Photo Shoot

 We went to the East Martello Towers the ancient Fort that was used to guard Key West.
 We photographed another dozen different poses from about 50 angles.
 The old Fort was pretty cool but nothing seemed to stand out and Bill said "I'm getting tired of looking at pictures of me."

 We were both getting a little frustrated and took a few moments to talk while driving through town.
 Bill started telling me the story about a house he lived in on Whitehead Street and how much he loved that place.
 Bill suggested while we're close to take a look at it.
 It's a really nice smaller house on the south end of Whitehead Street.
-It was about 10 Am and we hadn't got anything that we both were happy with yet.
+It was about 10 am and we hadn't got anything that we both were happy with yet.
 For some reason, I have no explanation we continued down Whitehead.
-As we passed the Green Parrot the side doors were open showing Steve Wegman's caricature painting of the legendary Delta Blues singer Robert Johnson.
+As we passed the Green Parrot the side doors were open showing Dave Wegman's caricature painting of the legendary Delta Blues singer Robert Johnson.
 It hits us both at the same time - perfect.

 We called Managing Partner, John Vagnoni for permission and found a parking spot on Southard Street almost in front of the Parrot.
 As we unloaded equipment and walked through the famous venue that Bill had played so many times in his career we both felt that this was going to work.
 This was home.
 This was holy ground where Bill Blue and the Nervous Guys have performed for three decades to thousands of fans.
 We both felt a great vibe as we walked through the emptyness.